olumayor99/Yolo/README.md

 # Yolo

 A Sportsbook DevOps Engineer Task.
 It consists of a minimal frontend and backend (both written in Elixir using Phoenix, Cowboy, Plug, and Php).
-It is configured to be deployed to AWS using Terraform and Helm.
+It is configured to be deployed to an EKS cluster on AWS using Terraform and Helm.

 ## Demo**